berrak/WLED-DC-Sensor-Board/README.md

 - Female header pins for the microcontroller.
 - Display (I2C interface) for current readings.

-Measured values are not strictly required since they are accessible through a web browser.
+Measured values are not strictly required to display on an OLED since they are accessible through a web browser.
 Neither is the usage of an ESP8266.
 Instead, use the sensor with, for example, ESP32 and wire the I2C signals from the sensor to the microcontroller.
+Pull-up resistors, e.g., <=3.3 kOhm to VCC on the I2C signals, are recommended.

 ## Usage

-Please, see the documentation for [SensorWLED](https://github.com/berrak/SensorWLED/).
+Please, see the documentation for the Arduino library [SensorWLED](https://github.com/berrak/SensorWLED/).

 ## Specification for the WLED sensor board v1.0